 This is a popular question that universities ask you in entrance interviews.
 The key to answering it successfully is to match your answer with your application.
 Express your interest in the university based on your research.
 Explain how you’re impressed with the successes and achievements of the department or a particular academic that will be involved on your course.
-Demonstrate your enthusiasm to study at the university and most importantly, explain how you trust it to be the best place to develop your experience and skills.
+Demonstrate your enthusiasm to study at the university.
+Most importantly, explain how you trust it to be the best place to develop your experience and skills.

 You can find out more about all of the institutions in the UK with our list of universities.